Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ##### :dizzy: GA

 Azure Data Explorer (ADX) now supports ingesting data from S3 natively.
+Prior to the S3 ingestion support in Azure Data Explorer, you had to rely on complex ETL pipelines, or orchestrators to ingest data from S3.
+The new feature simplifies the process and allows data ingestion from S3 in a cost effective and scalable manner.

 [Documentation](https://techcommunity.microsoft.com/t5/azure-data-explorer-blog/azure-data-explorer-supports-native-ingestion-from-amazon-s3/ba-p/3606746)